eellpp/pubScratchpad/health/food/fasting.md

 12:30 - 1:30 am : full meal for the day + fruits

+### Break Days and Weeks
+- Take weekends off from intermittant fasting.
+Eat 2 to 3 meals at day.
+But no junk food
+- Take 2 - 3 weeks off from fasting every 6 months.

 ### David Sinclair in lifspan :
 If there is only one thing that i can suggest to people to improve their overall health and wellbeing, then its "EAT LESS"